 Skip mouthwashes that contain alcohol, which can be drying.
 Look for an alcohol-free one that has fluoride.
 If you don’t have any mouthwash, rinse with water regularly, which can clear your mouth and gums of food particles and bacteria.
 You may want to consider using a mix that has a quarter teaspoon of baking soda and a quarter teaspoon salt in 1 quart of warm water.
 If you have mouth sores, rinse with plain warm water that has a little bit of salt in it.
 Your dentist can also prescribe a mouthwash that may help with sores.

 Gently brush your teeth, gums, and tongue after every meal, and before bed, too.
 If it hurts to brush, you can soften your toothbrush by soaking it in warm water before you use it.
 If toothpaste stings, brush with salt water -- add a quarter teaspoon of salt to 2 cups of water.

 Floss daily.
 If your gums are sore or bleed, ask your dentist if you should skip those areas.
 Most likely, you’ll be able to keep flossing.

 Ask your dentist about using fluoride treatments to protect your teeth from cavities.
 Your dentist may make a tray for your teeth that you wear at night, or you may get a fluoride treatment at your next dental checkup.

 Keep your dentist up to date.
-She should know about your diagnosis and treatment plan, and see you for regular dental checkups throughout treatment.
+They should know about your diagnosis and treatment plan, and see you for regular dental checkups throughout treatment.